 Many of the themes unwrapped in Retromania arguably apply more today than ever before.
 Listing off the facets of modern music fandom that the book put under the microscope ten years ago, it’s clear how little these things have changed, and arguably intensified throughout the 2010s.
 The idea that musical innovation now amounts to tweaking at experimental and left-field styles rather than radically redrawing the musical landscape rings particularly true, the collector/curator mentality, file sharing, streaming, recording tech itself, mash-ups, sampling, the maligned hipster as a rootless amalgamation of various cultural reference points, and many more.

-There is…however…one glaring omission: METAAAAAAAAAL.
+There is…however…one glaring omission from this book: METAAAAAAAAAL.

-Ok, let’s dial it back a little before our patented persecution mania sets in.
+Ok, let’s dial it back a little before metal’s patented persecution mania sets in.
 A comprehensive survey of culture is not required to give the ideas in Retromania legs.
 Reynolds settles on a selection of cultural nodes that make his point most starkly, complete with first-hand accounts of those on the ground at the time, and movements he has a clear knowledge and passion for.
 Further, metal is something of an isolationist state within contemporary music.
 Its borders are heavily guarded, the flow of cultural capital strictly regulated.
 Travelling journalists have to tread the minefields of faux pas with caution.

 This point extends well beyond the music itself.
 Metal boasts a proud discipline of rigorous self-evaluation, with its own historians, journalists, and critics, all priding themselves on illuminating subtleties and quirks that outsiders would apparently fail to grasp.
 Such journalism requires specialist knowledge born of years of study.
 Further, as a cultural neighbour, metal is both ridiculous and dangerous in equal measure.
 Not only does it permit vulgarity but rampantly celebrates it, along with an at best ambiguous relationship to racism and homicide.
 All this means that anyone on the outside wishing to go beyond casual references to the world of metal risks getting swept up in a complex web of parallel cultural streams, vocabulary, and mores.